 - Appalachian Supply Chain Club (ASCC): ASCC offers members a chance to interact with industry professionals, while promoting career and professional development with networking and community involvement.
-Sponsored by the Foothills Chapter of APICS – The Association for Operations Management.
+Sponsored by the Foothills Chapter of ASCM - Association for Supply Chain Management.

 - Beta Gamma Sigma Honor Society: Membership in this group is the highest international recognition a student in business can receive in an undergraduate or master’s program at an AACSB accredited school.

 - Sigma Chi Mu Tau: Sigma Chi Mu Tau is a national honor society that recognizes academic merit and encourages leadership, ethical behavior and commitment to high standards in the pursuit of supply chain management excellence.

 Global Learning is a priority for Appalachian State University.
 Students are encouraged to increase their knowledge of global issues, regions and cultures through any of Appalachian’s 100-plus international courses and events, befriending Appalachian’s 170-180 international students, participating in a study abroad, or pursuing an international service-learning or internship experience.

 There are no admission requirements beyond admission to Appalachian State University.